Canon T7i vs Nikon D500

 Review summary: Canon T7i vs Nikon D500

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon T7i and the Nikon D500?
-Below is a summary of the relative strengths of each of the two contestants.
+Which camera is better?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.